circuits/circuits/docs/source/tutorial/index.rst

 :download:`Download 002.py <002.py>`

-Okay, so this still isn't very sueful!
+Okay, so this still isn't very useful!
 But at least we can create components with the behavior we want.

 Let's move on to something more interesting...